GaviTSRA/dfrs/syntax.md

 ---
 # Expressions
-TODO TAGS
 Every event, function or process contains a list of expressions.
 ## Actions
-Actions can either target players, entities, the game or variables.
+Actions have multiple types, determined by their block: player, entity, game, variable and control.
-The general syntax is the character for one of the categories above, followed by the actions name and arguments:
+The general syntax is the character for one of the categories, followed by the actions name and arguments:
 ```
 p.sendMessage("Test");
 e.teleport(Location(0,0,0));
 g.cancelEvent();
 v.add(var, 1, 2);
+c.wait(1);
 ```
 Game and entity actions can target different selectors:
 ```